ohel/dotfiles/scripts/README.md

 * matrix_orbital: Matrix Orbital LK202 LCD display control scripts.
 * openvpnfirewall.sh: A generic "kill switch" for OpenVPN connections.

 Also contains various other scripts.
-Every script should have some comment about what it does.
+Every script has some comment about what it does.